17 February 2017

 The Secret Session

 This three day event covers all things Irish.
 From craft beer to Whiskey and from food to sport and dancing.
 The Secret Session will take place indoors in the RDS so there's no need to worry about the weather!
-Live music will fill the RDS creating a festive atmosphere like no other from Thursday 16th March until Saturday the 18th Match.
+Live music will fill the RDS creating a festive atmosphere like no other from Thursday 16th March until Saturday 18th March.